The Roper Center for Public Opinion Research

 Roper data are made available through a license to the CSU, and are not to be provided to non-CSU personnel.

-Click on “Quick Links” and then on “Search for Datasets” to locate data.
-Clicking on “Search Help” will get you a short description of the search procedures.
+To locate data, go to http://www.ropercenter.cornell.edu.
+From the menu at the top of the page, click on “Search Datasets.”
+Clicking on http://ropercenter.cornell.edu/dataset-search-help/ will get you a short description of the search procedures.
 You can type keywords into the search box and limit your search to a particular date range and country.
 Limit your search to one word or phrase.
 Don't use compound searches.
 Locate the study you are interested in and click on the study # for more information about that study.
 The study description will include a link to the codebook.
-Left clicking on the link will open the codebook as a pdf file and right clicking will allow you to download the codebook to your computer.
+Left clicking on the link will open the codebook as a PDF or MS Word file.
+Once you have opened the file, you can save it to your computer.
+You can also download the data set by left clicking on the file to want to save.
+You will need to login by entering your email address as your login.

 The following is an example of a study description:

-Another (probably more useful) way to search is to use iPOLL, a database of over 500,000 questions.
-Click on “Quick Links” and then “iPOLL Login.”
-You will have to login using your email address.
+Another way to search is to use iPOLL, a database of over 600,000 questions.
+From the menu at the top of the page, click on “Search iPOLL” You will have to login using your email address.
 The first time you use iPOLL you will have to register as a user.
 Once you have done this, you will not have to do it again.
 Your e-mail address is your login. iPOLL allows you to search the database of questions.
 There is help for iPOLL available by clicking on “Boolean” and “Wildcard.”
 You can get question details for each question and you can select those questions you are interested in by placing a check in the box to the left of the question.
 Then you can click on “View Selections” to look at the question wording and the frequency distributions for the questions you have selected.

-You can access the Roper Center's website from off campus, but you will only be able to download data or access iPOLL from on campus unless you have access through a proxy server.
-Check with your campus Social Science Research and Instructional Council (SSRIC) representative about this.
+You can access the Roper Center's website from off campus, but you will only be able to download data or access iPOLL from off campus if you have access through a proxy server.
+Check with your Social Science Research and Instructional Council (SSRIC) representative (at ssric.org/reps) about proxy server access on your campus.